-According to Niwa, snow on the Central Plateau closed SH1 between Rangipo and Waiouru the next day.
+According to Niwa, snow on the Central Plateau closed State Highway 1 between Rangipo and Waiouru the next day.

 Later in the month a series of highs settled in around Whanganui.
 They brought settled weather with clear skies and light winds.
 Temperatures dropped below freezing at night in many places.

-It was much colder down south, Niwa said.
+It was much colder in the South Island, Niwa said.
 The month's lowest temperature of -9.2degC was recorded at Lake Tekapo.
 In the Central Otago town of Alexandra the temperature didn't top 0.9deg for 72 hours on one day in June.

 By the end of June soil moisture in this region was near normal, except in inland places like Waiouru and Taihape, which had little or no rain in the second half of the month.